Structure of the United States Army: Army Commands, and Army Service Component Commands

 Army Commands (ACOMs) and Army Service Component Commands (ASCCs) serve different purposes.
-The ACOMs are: Forces Command, Futures Command, Materiel Command, and Training and Doctrine Command.
+The ACOMs are: Materiel Command and Transformation and Training Command.

-Map showing the six geographical commands of the U.S. Army.
+Map showing the six geographical commands of the U.S. Department of Defense prior to 2018.

 Some of the Army Service Component Commands (ASCCs) are components of the six geographical Unified Combatant Commands (CCMDs).
 Other ASCCs serve the functional CCMDs.